tamizhvendan/personal-website/content/blog/well-rounded-product-engineer.md

 If I was doing this as part of my deliberate learning, there is nothing wrong.
 But doing the same at my job is a million-dollar mistake.
 This realization kickstarted my "Type 3" journey.

-Back to the "Web Socket" socket that the author quoted, If a "Type 3" engineer has asked to do a "Web Socket" integration, this is how they respond.
+Back to the "Web Socket" example that the author quoted, If a "Type 3" engineer has asked to do a "Web Socket" integration, this is how they respond.

 1. They start by [asking the right questions](/blog/from-order-taker-to-stakeholder-the-importance-of-asking-the-right-questions) and get to the crux of the user's problem that we address.
 2. Then, they apply their critical thinking to find ways to rephrase the problem statement to simplify the solution.
 They try hard [not to solve hard problems](https://world.hey.com/dhh/try-hard-not-to-solve-hard-problems-9e6550a2).